macloo/flask-exercise/README.md

 {% endfor %}
 ```

+While we're there (*index.html*), note that we will need to edit that HREF value.
+Comment text on lines 9-16 in the file tells you what to do &mdash; but not yet.
+Later.

 ## Create a detail page

 As already noted, our app will have two page types:

-* A directory page listing all presidents by name, in the order of their presidency.
+* A **directory page** or index, listing all presidents by name, in the order of their presidency.
 We've finished that one.
-* The detail page.
-This will have the same layout and information for each president.
+* The **detail page.** This will have the same layout and information for each president.

-We don't have a route or function for the detail page yet.
-Let's review what we needed for our *first* route and function:
+**We don't have a route or function for the detail page yet.** Let's review what we needed for our *first* route and function:

 * Its route is `'/'`
 * Its function is `index()`
 * It uses the template file *index.html*

+**For a new route, we will need:**

+1. A new route decorator with a new path (`/` *followed by* something)
+2. A new function with a new name
+3. A second template in the *templates/* folder

 To create the detail pages, we must have a new route.
 The request to the web server must **match** the links we set up in our link list in the *index.html* template, because those links are what will open each detail page.
-Those links will look like this:
+To the browser, those links will look like this:

 ```html
 <li><a href="/president/1">George Washington</a></li>
 ```

-Therefore, the server request must be `/president/` followed by a number, which will be *different for each president.* Here's how we handle that in the route and function:
+Therefore, the server request must be `/president/` followed by a number, which will be *different for each president.*

+Here's how we handle that in the route and function:

 ```python
 @app.route('/president/<num>')